 The game, however, won't set the world on fire and it didn't in 2000.
-It could average reviews with the disastrously inferior Dreamcast port bringing the aggregate down quite a bit.
+It could meet an average review aggregate were it not for the disastrously inferior Dreamcast port bringing the whole thing down quite a bit.
 In my eyes it's a lot better than most would give it credit for so if you're into shooters, rock-n-roll or disturbing spider-clowns give it a go.

 To download the game, follow the link below.
-This is a custom installer exclusive to The Collection Chamber uses dgVoodoo in conjunction with DxWind to run on modern systems. nGlide 3D Wrapper (included) must be installed.
+This is a custom installer exclusive to The Collection Chamber runs natively on Windows 10 using Felizpe's Windows 10 Patch.
+Manual included.
 Tested on Windows 10.

 File Size: 395 Mb.
 Install Size: 596 Mb.
 Need help?
 Consult the Collection Chamber FAQ